jeanslack/Videomass/known_problems.md

-- On MacOSx, if there are problems with the Videomass2 configuration folder, or when the configuration file version changes during updates with a new version of the program, the warning windows may disappear immediately when Videomass2 is started.
+- On MacOSx, if there are problems with the Videomass2 configuration folder, or when the configuration file version changes during updates with a new version of the program, the warning windows may disappear immediately when Videomass2 is started, making it impossible to read the warnings.
 One solution is to permanently delete the configuration folder located in ```~/.videomass2``` and re-open the Videomass2 program.

 [Home](index.md)